glynnbird/proforma/README.md

 ## Demo

-Visit (http://glynnbird.github.io/proforma) to see it in action.
+Visit (http://proforma.mybluemix.net/) to see it in action.

 ## Instructions

-When you first load Proforma, you are asked to define the title, subtitle and fields of your form e.g.
+When you first load Proforma, you are asked to define the fields of the form.
+This is acheived by dragging and dropping fields from the palette on the right onto a form template on the left:

-* title - WIN A RASPBERRY PI TODAY!!!
-* subtitle - Free to enter.
-No purchase necessary.
-* fields - First Name,Last Name,Company Name,Email,Telephone

 ![settings](https://github.com/glynnbird/proforma/raw/master/img/proforma_settings1.png "settings")

+Each of the form elements can be clicked on to define the name, placeholder, label etc. Don't forget to configure the form name itself.

-Once submitted, the configuration page disappears revealing the form you have created:
+Once saved, the configuration page disappears revealing the form you have created:

 ![form](https://github.com/glynnbird/proforma/raw/master/img/proforma_form.png "form")